 What Damage Can Scratching Do to a Tattoo?

 When a healing tattoo is scratched, your nails prematurely scrape the top layer of skin or a scab off.
-When either skin or a scab in particular, is removed instead of accidentally crumbling and falling off, ink can sometimes come out of your tattoo as well.
-A hazy, light patch will appear where the scab was before it was scratched off.
+When either skin or a scab in particular, is forcibly removed instead of allowed to naturally crumble and fall off, ink can sometimes be removed from your tattoo as well.
+A hazy, fuzzy, lightened patch will appear where the scab was scratched off.

 Infection is the other serious consequence of scratching.
 Your fingernails play host to a wide variety of germs and microorganisms, no matter how clean they look.
-When a person drags their fingernails across a piece of skin, they collect other tiny pieces of skin and any bacteria that is on the skin as well.
-This gets pulled across tiny openings in you healing tattoo, potentially causing an infection.
+When a person drags their fingernails across skin, they collect other tiny pieces of skin and any bacteria that is on the skin as well.
+This gets pulled across your healing tattoo, potentially causing an infection.

-An infection can cause enormous amounts of damage to the tattoo and, in extreme cases, people have been known to lose a limb.
+An infection can cause enormous damage to the tattoo and, in extreme cases, people have been known to lose a limb.
 See your doctor immediately if you suspect infection.